Colorectal Cancer/ Colon Cancer/ Bowel Cancer

 Treatments for Colon Cancer

-The choice of treatment for colorectal cancer depends on the stage of the disease i.e, how large the tumor has grown, how deeply it has invaded the layers of the colon or rectum, and whether it has spread to other organs like liver, lungs or some other part of the body.
+The choice of Colon Cancer treatment depends on the stage of the disease i.e, how large the tumor has grown, how deeply it has invaded the layers of the colon or rectum, and whether it has spread to other organs like liver, lungs or some other part of the body.